MaHongxia/hongxia_ma.github.io/_pages/about.md

 <div class="paper-item">
   <div class="row">
-    <a href="#" class="paper-title">Focality Dynamics and Platform Competition</a>
+    <span class="paper-title">Focality Dynamics and Platform Competition</span>
     <span class="paper-note"><em>Draft available upon request</em></span>
   </div>

   <details class="paper-details">
     <summary>Abstract and conferences</summary>
     <div class="paper-details-content">
       <p><strong>Abstract:</strong><br>
       We study how the evolution of consumer beliefs over time shapes dynamic competition between two vertically differentiated platforms in the presence of network effects, using the notion of partial focality.
 We develop a tractable model of focality updating based on past market outcomes, with exponential weighting governed by a persistence parameter.
-We capture asymmetries in platforms’ focality through both the initial focality level and the persistence of the focality advantage.
+We capture asymmetries in platforms’ focality through both the initial focality level and the persistence of the focality.
 We show how focality dynamics affect market efficiency, consumer surplus, and comparative statics with respect to platforms’ discount factors.
-Finally, when platforms can make initial-stage marketing investments that shift either the initial focality level or the persistence of focality dynamics, we show that the high-quality platform always has a stronger incentive to invest than the low-quality platform.
+Finally, when platforms can make initial-stage marketing investments that shift either the initial focality level or the persistence of focality, we show that the high-quality platform always has a stronger incentive to invest than the low-quality platform.
       </p>
     </div>
   </details>